-Long-Term Expected Return on OPEB Investments Not Applicable Municipal Bond Rate 3.00%; based on 20 Year High-Grade Municipal Rate Index Discount Rate An annual rate of 3.00% Assumed Retirement Age 100% of employees hired before July 1, 2011 are assumed to retire when eligible for unreduced benefits under the Public School Employees' Retirement System of Pennsylvania, or the Mount Union Area School District at the earlier of: Age 60 with 30 years of service At least 35 years of service Age 62 with at least 1 year of service 100% of employees hired on or after July 1, 2011 are assumed to retire when eligible for unreduced benefits under the Public School Employees' Retirement System of Pennsylvania, or the Mount Union Area School District as follows: Pre-Retirement Mortality Age 65 with at least 3 Years of Service Age plus at least 35 Years of Service equals 92 RP-2014 Employee (Male and Female) as published by the Society of Actuaries; previously RP-2000 Employee Mortality Table (Male and Female) was used Post-Retirement Mortality RP-2014 Healthy Annuitant (Male and Female) as published by the Society of Actuaries; previously RP-2000 Healthy Annuitant Mortality Table (Male and Female) was used Mortality Improvement Scale MP-2016 (Male and Female) as published by the Society of Actuaries; previously no improvement was used Total Payroll Total Payroll reported for the 2017 valuation was increased by 2.5% for the interim year.
-Turnover before Retirement Actuary's Turnover Table T-3; the following are sample rates: Age Rate 25 5.3% 40 3.8% 55 0.3% Marriage Assumption 80% of employees are assumed to be married, with the beneficiary being the opposite sex and the same age as the retiree.
+General Inflation Rate Assumed to be 3% less than the ultimate healthcare trend rate Long-Term Expected Return on OPEB Investments Not Applicable Municipal Bond Rate 3.50%; based on 20 Year High-Grade Municipal Rate Index Discount Rate An annual rate of 3.50% Assumed Retirement Age 100% of employees hired before July 1, 2011 are assumed to retire when eligible for unreduced benefits under the Public School Employees' Retirement System of Pennsylvania, or the Mount Union Area School District at the earlier of: • Age 60 with 30 years of service • At least 35 years of service • Age 62 with at least 1 year of service 100% of employees hired on or after July 1, 2011 are assumed to retire when eligible for unreduced benefits under the Public School Employees' Retirement System of Pennsylvania, or the Mount Union Area School District as follows: • Age 65 with at least 3 Years of Service • Age plus at least 35 Years of Service equals 92 Pre-Retirement Mortality Pub.
+T.H.
+2000 Employee (Male and Female weighted by headcount) as published by the Society of Actuaries